isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
-The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.
-Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
+The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.&nbsp; Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
-<p>7.
-Through the Sexuality Education lessons, secondary students will have
+<p>7.&nbsp;Through the Sexuality Education lessons, secondary students will
-the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
+have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
-<p></p>
-<p><strong>At MANJUSRI Secondary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;<u>2025:</u></strong>
+<p><strong>At MANJUSRI Secondary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;<u>2026:</u></strong>
 </p>
 <p><a href="/files/SED/2025_Info_on_SEd___Sec_1.pdf" rel="noopener noreferrer nofollow" target="_blank">Secondary 1</a>
 </p>